-If it is outside of school hours please contact Caroline on 07702513401.
-If you are unable to make contact with Caroline or if, a child is in immediate danger or is at risk of significant harm a call should be made to children’s social care and/or the police immediately.
+If it is outside of school hours please contact Carrie on 07702513401.
+If you are unable to make contact with Carrie or if, a child is in immediate danger or is at risk of significant harm a call should be made to children’s social care and/or the police immediately.
 For further advice please call the MASH team on 0345 155 1071 or the police on 999 / 101.

 At Tiverton High School we work within the guidance and procedures set out in national and local government policies and procedures.
-All of our staff team have read and understood the information set out in the document ‘Keeping Children Safe in Education’ and we use the information in the document to inform the way we educate our parents/carers and students on how to keep themselves safe.
+All of our staff team have read and understood the information set out in the document ‘‘Keeping Children Safe In Education’ and we use the information in the document to inform the way we educate our parents/carers and students on how to keep themselves safe.

 Sexting is when someone shares sexual, naked or semi-naked images or videos of themselves or others, or sends sexually explicit messages.